antigones/adorable_app/README.md

-# adorable_app
+# Adorable app

-A new Flutter application.
+A Flutter application showing adorable avatars using "Adorable Avatars"

+[API]: http://avatars.adorable.io/	"Adorable Avatars API"

+.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project show StatefulWidget setState() function usage.

 A few resources to get you started if this is your first Flutter project: